albesibbe/scopus_of_science/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Description
-This package merges databases downloaded from Scopus (.csv) and Web of Science (.txt) and return a pandas DataFrame which can be saved as a Scopus .csv file compatible with software for bibliographic analysis (such as [**VOSviewer**][VOSviewer])
+This package merges databases downloaded from Scopus (.csv) and Web of Science (.txt).
+It returns a pandas DataFrame which can be saved as a Scopus .csv file compatible with softwares for bibliographic analysis (such as [**VOSviewer**][VOSviewer])

 [VOSviewer]: https://www.vosviewer.com/